guenter/mesos-getting-started/README.md

 # Mesos Getting Started Tutorial

-This tutorial shows how to build a simple distributed fault-tolerant framework on top of Mesos.
+This tutorial explains how to build a simple distributed fault-tolerant framework on top of Mesos.
 The example framework can launch a given number of instances of a command across a cluster, and will restart the command if it fails.